nicklockwood/layout/README.md

     ]
 )

-**Note:** there is currently no validation of the element types inside an array, so if you (for example) attempt to pass an array of strings to a property expecting an array of view controllers, the app won't display a Red Box error overlay, it will simply crash.
+**Note:** There is currently no validation of the element types inside an array, so if you (for example) attempt to pass an array of strings to a property expecting an array of view controllers, the app won't display a Red Box error overlay, it will simply crash.

 ## Optionals